 Change to larger needles required to obtain Body Gauge and knit 1 round.

 Next Round: K4, M1L, *k8, M1L; repeat from * three times, k4.
 (36 sts)

 Knit 2 rounds.
 Keep these sts on the needles and bring to class.

 Abbreviations: k - knit, p - purl, M1L - make 1 left, sts - stitches

-In addition to your homework, please bring 5mm (US 8) small diameter needles (DPN’s or a long circular needle if you prefer magic loop), 40 grams of roving in a fun, contrasting color to go with your yarn, some waste yarn, and a tapestry needle.
+In addition to your homework, please bring 40g roving in a contrasting color that goes with your yarn, some waste yarn and a tapestry needle.